 The Empire State Building is 1,454 feet (443.2 meters) high, measured to the very tip of the building.
 The roof is 1,250 ft (381 m) high.

-When it was built it was the tallest building in the world, a title it held until the World Trade Centre buildings were finished in 1970.
+When it was built it was the tallest building in the world, a title it held until the World Trade Center’s North Tower surpassed it in the early 1970s.

-Today it is only the seventh tallest building in the city, and only in the top 50 worldwide.
-However, it is still the most well known of New York’s impressive skyscraper collection, even if it is no longer the tallest.
+Today it is the fourth tallest building in New York City and the 43rd tallest in the world.
+But it is still the most well known of New York’s impressive skyscraper collection, even if it is no longer the tallest.

 Where is the Empire State Building?